-For those who can’t, other specialized programs are available.
-Fannie Mae offers the Community HomeChoice Program, that provides help to low and modern income people with disabilities and also to the able-bodied people who care for them.
-The minimum credit score for a single family home is 680, and you don’t need any reserve requirements.
+For those who can’t, other specialized loan programs are available.
+Fannie Mae offers the Community HomeChoice Program, a mortgage program to help low- and moderate-income people with disabilities and the able-bodied people who care for them.
+The minimum credit score for a single-family home is 680, and you don’t need any reserve requirements.

 “I have been told that many of the components of this program have become part of our general selling guide,” says Keosha Burns, senior manager of media and external relations for Fannie Mae.
 “So many of the ways we are helping this community through this program have become common practice.”

 Homeownership Voucher Program

 HUD also offers the Homeownership Voucher Program through local public housing authority offices or PHA.
 These vouchers help disabled and low-income families get their own homes.
 They offer financial assistance by subsidizing monthly mortgage payments or rent through vouchers.

 “Since 2004, we have helped 11,000 people with homeownership.
 That’s not a very large slice of the pie,” says Sullivan.
 “There is a lot of policy squabbling about who should be a homeowner.
 It is a challenge for low-income people to buy a house.
 It’s not just about making the down payment.
 But they have to pay home insurance and taxes.”

 He suggests people check into all kinds of home buyer’s assistance programs that help with closing and down payment assistance.
 Checking with your local unit of government might also turn up special homeownership programs in certain neighborhoods or towns that can assist with your home purchase.